NathanielParizi/PsiArbFinal/README.md

 In practice, triangular arbitrage is unprofitable in the foreign currency market due to the market's efficiency in pricing.
-However since there are many different cryptocurrency exchanges, this given market tends to less efficient and therefor offers many profitable arbitrage opportunities.
+However since there are many different cryptocurrency exchanges, this given market tends to be less efficient and therefor offers many profitable arbitrage opportunities.

 In order to successfully trade